 The Basics and Triggers tabs are the same for all cue types, and you can learn more about them from the page on the Inspector in the General section of this documentation.

 Video Surface.
 This drop-down menu will show a list of the surfaces defined in the workspace.
 Every Video cue must be assigned to exactly one surface.
-If you do not have a Pro Video or Pro Bundle license installed, you cannot choose a surface.
-All Video cues play to the surface chosen in the Video cue's cue template.
+If you do not have a Pro Video or Pro Bundle license installed, Video cues will only play to the default video surface, which is the surface chosen in the Video cue's cue template.

 The ellipsis button is a shortcut to open the Surface Editor for the selected surface.
 You can learn more about surfaces from the page on the Surface Editor.